cvc5/cvc5.github.io/_posts/2024-2-15-sequences-theory.md

 from the first sequence by changing its first element to be the first element of the second sequence.

-Of course, this formula is satisfiable, and `cvc5` can quickly report satisfiability, and to provide a satisfying model.
+This formula is satisfiable, and `cvc5` can quickly report satisfiability, and to provide a satisfying model.